 • Security measures, including data protection and preventing leaks and attacks

 When it comes to developing AI solutions, cost-effectiveness is always top of mind.
 Yet, no two AI initiatives are the same.
-Striking the right balance between budget efficiency and long-term success demands a thoughtful blend of strategy and a deep dive into a multitude of factors.
+Striking the right balance between budget efficiency and long-term success demands a thoughtful blend of strategy and a deep dive into a multitude of factors that directly influence the cost of AI.
 The key here is that this delicate balancing act doesn’t equate to sacrificing performance or putting your business at risk just to save a few dollars.

 If that sounds like a bold statement — well, at Oxagile, we’ve witnessed this play out time and time again.